-Led by principal investigator Kimberly Horn, Ed.D., the Horn Lab sits in Southwest Virginia, near the heart of the area of the country hardest hit by opioid addiction.
-A nationally recognized leader in her fields of smoking cessation and drug abuse research, Horn leads multiple efforts to address the epidemic of opioid abuse in the region and the country.
+Led by principal investigator Kimberly Horn, Ed.D., the Horn Lab sits in Southwest Virginia, near the heart of the area of the country hardest hit by addiction.
+A nationally recognized leader in her fields of tobacco intervention and substance abuse research, Horn leads multiple efforts to address addiction in the region and the country.

 - Mary Beth Dunkenberger, Associate Director, Virginia Tech Institute for Policy and Governance